SolGold PLC Announces Holding(s) in Company

-BISHOPSGATE, LONDON / ACCESSWIRE / June 10, 2020 / In accordance with the Disclosure and Transparency Rules ("DTR"), SolGold Plc (LSE:SOLG) (TSX:SOLG) (the "Company") was informed by Newcrest Mining Limited, in fulfilment of the obligations of Rule 5 of the DTR, and as a result of new shares issued and allotted by the Company and admitted to trading on 9 June 2020, that Newcrest Mining Limited subsidiary Newcrest International Pty Ltd continues to hold 281,216,471 ordinary shares in SolGold, however its interest has decreased from 14.62 per cent to 13.72 per cent of the Company's issued share capital.
+BISHOPSGATE, LONDON / ACCESSWIRE / June 12, 2020 / In accordance with the Disclosure and Transparency Rules ("DTR"), SolGold Plc (the "Company") (LSE:SOLG) (TSX:SOLG) was informed by DGR Global Limited, in fulfilment of the obligations of Rule 5 of the DTR, and as a result of new shares issued and allotted by the Company and admitted to trading on 9 June and 12 June 2020, that it continues to hold 204,151,800 ordinary shares in SolGold.
+However, by virtue of dilution, its interest has decreased from 10.61 per cent to 9.85 per cent of the Company's issued share capital.

+In accordance with the DTR, the Company was informed by Tenstar Trading Limited, in fulfilment of the obligations of Rule 5 of the DTR, and as a result of new shares issued and allotted by the Company and admitted to trading on 9 June and 12 June 2020, that it acquired a further 744,186 ordinary shares with voting rights in the Company.
+Accordingly, Tenstar Trading Limited now holds a total of 119,485,083 ordinary shares in SolGold, however, by virtue of dilution, its interest has decreased from 6.17 per cent to 5.77 per cent of the Company's issued share capital.

 Karl Schlobohm